mliu8094/CMOR-438-Megan/Supervised Learning/7. Random Forests/README.md

 1. Bootstrap Sampling: For each tree, sample the training data with replacement (bootstrapping)
 2. Random Feature Selection: At each node split, choose a random subset of features to consider
 3. Grow Decision Tree: Fully grow the tree on the sampled data until a stopping condition is met
-4. Repeat Steps 1–3 for many iterations of trees
+4. Repeat Steps 1–3 for set number of iterations
 5. Predictions:
    - Regression: Average the predictions from all trees
    - Classification: Use majority vote